Molina26/data-serialization/Readme.md

-# Data Seralization
+# Data Serialization

-This project is an example to the use of the data seralizarion json, xml and yaml in a web service
+This project is an example to the use of the data serialization json, xml and yaml in a web service
 <br/>
 <br/>